-Family therapy is a branch of psychotherapy that focuses on family‐level assessment to address the interdependent nature of familiar relations and transform these complex relational patterns to promote long-term recovery.
+Family Therapy is a branch of psychotherapy that focuses on family‐level assessment to address the interdependent nature of familial relations and transform these complex relational patterns to promote long-term recovery.

 WHAT HAPPENS IN FAMILY THERAPY?